johny1614/RxVision/README.md

   Uses npm package from /api and expects the Chrome extension to be loaded.

 - **chrome-devtools/**
-  *Chrome DevTools host & glue.*
+  *Chrome DevTools host & glue.*<br>
-  *It's build (npm run build) output is Chrome extension to be loaded in chrome browser * **No domain/UI logic resides here.**
+  It's build (npm run build) output is Chrome extension to be loaded in chrome browser * **No domain/UI logic resides here.**

 - **frontend/**